No interview process is complete without a couple of tough behavioral interview questions.

 While we don’t think interviews are the most important stage in the hiring workflow (we’re big on skills-based hiring), asking behavioral interview questions is a surefire way to understand candidates’ strengths, weaknesses, and quirks.

-So here are some sample questions for the smart interviewer!
+So here are some sample behavioral interview questions to ask candidates!

 What Exactly Are Behavioral Interview Questions?